pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 -----

-The :class:`~eventsourcing.domain.Slice` class  extends the :ref:`perspective <Perspective>` class, and is designed to support "vertical slice architecture" with DCB.
+The :class:`~eventsourcing.domain.Slice` class  extends the :ref:`perspective <Perspective>` class, and is designed to support "vertical slice architecture" with Dcb.
 The idea of "vertical slices" is that individual use cases can be implemented with pieces of code that are entirely independent of each other.
 Slices can support both command and query use cases.